koichi-murakami/g4python/README.md

 ### Examples
-On the other hand, we provide a set of examples that demonstrates how to create users' own modules and run GeantPy in the Jupyter environment.
+On the other hand, we provide a set of examples that demonstrates how to create users' modules and run GeantPy in the Jupyter environment.
 There are complete examples that are self-documented and run in Jupyter notebooks.

-In the `examples` directoy, there are three examples.
+In the `examples` directory, there are three examples.
 ~~~~
 ls examples
 emplot/  exampleB1/  phantom_dose/